lc00/wiki-experiment/Authentic-Leadership.md

 1. How would you act if you didn't believe that?
 1. Is there something that could be as true or truer?

+(Dissatisfaction w/ perception of the present) + (desire for imagined benefits) - resistance = energy available for change.
+Don't increase motivation, reduce resistance.
+Overpowering resistance fights yourself.
+To lower resistance, don't change your thought (you can't), but change your filter.
+Look for competing commitments, and challenge the underlying assumptions.
+You can't push someone forward until they've let go.
+All change involves letting go and loss.
+Coping with change means accepting your feelings, managing your stress, and taking the generative stance.

+Sustaining a change requires an ecosystem of support.

+Organizational change requires:

+* Initiation (urgency, building a coalition, creating a vision, coming up with a strategy, communicating it)
+* Engagement (creating a learning process, empowering others, looking for short-term wins)
+* Integration (consolidating improvements, institutionalizing the change)

 ### Moments of Choice

 Noticing moments of choice is exhausting - it's a "new program to run."
 It can impact your ability to make other decisions.
 It can be frustrating, which can reinforce the old behavior.